 In the first phase of the Standards for Networking Ancient Prosopographies: Data and Relations in Greco-Roman Names (hereafter SNAP:DRGN or SNAP) project (Jan-Dec 2014) we aimed to address the problem of linking together large collections of material (datasets) containing information about persons, names and person-like entities managed in heterogeneous systems and formats.

 SNAP1 was funded by the Arts and Humanities Research Council (AHRC) under the Digital Transformations big data scheme.
-The Principal Investigator was Gabriel Bodard (King’s College London), and Co-Investigators were Hugh Cayless (Duke), Mark Depauw (Leuven), Leif Isaksen (Southampton), K. Faith Lawrence (King’s College London) and Sebastian Rahtz (Oxford).
+The Principal Investigator was Gabriel Bodard (then at King’s College London), and Co-Investigators were Hugh Cayless (Duke), Mark Depauw (Leuven), Leif Isaksen (then at Southampton), K. Faith Lawrence (King’s College London) and Sebastian Rahtz (Oxford).

 The full (slightly redacted) bid document for the first SNAP:DRGN project, as approved by the AHRC is attached here: SNAP bid.